Discovery and recovery of crystalline materials with property-conditioned transformers: Introduction

 This work presents CrystaLLM-\scalebox{1.3}{$\pi$} (Property Injection), a transformer-based framework that aims to resolve these limitations.
-The main hypothesis is that we can introduce continuous representations of conditioning properties directly at the level of the attention mechanism, encouraging the model to attend to these requirements during inference and consequently generating desired materials more effectively.
-We introduce two mechanisms, Property-Key-Value (PKV) Prefix attention and the PKV Residual attention, which are referred to as Prefix and Residual methods from here.
+The central hypothesis is that introducing property embeddings as a dedicated attention channel enables targeted material generation while avoiding any disruptive expansion to the sequence length.
+Two mechanisms are introduced: Property-Key-Value (PKV) Prefix attention and PKV Residual attention.
 Both methods integrate continuous property information directly into the attention layers, bypassing sequence embedding layers.
-The mechanisms are designed to preserve the rich structural knowledge from the pre-trained base model, which mirrors CrystaLLM\cite{antunesCrystalStructureGeneration2024}, while efficiently enabling structure generation controlled by functional property targets.
+The mechanisms are designed to preserve the rich structural knowledge from the pre-trained base model, which is based on CrystaLLM~\cite{antunesCrystalStructureGeneration2024}, while efficiently enabling structure generation steered by functional property targets.

-We begin by detailing the conditioning mechanisms, demonstrating that they effectively maintain the information learned from unsupervised pre-training on a large corpus of data without property labels, while effectively learning to condition from labeled datasets ranging from 1K to 600K materials.
-To isolate the impact of these architectural modifications, their generative performance is systematically evaluated against standard sequence-based conditioning baselines.
-We then demonstrate the generality of the methods, applying them to two important but vastly different materials design tasks.
-First, the recovery of known experimental structures from XRD data, where the Residual mechanism effectively processes variable-sized heterogeneous diffraction inputs.
-Then, generation of novel photovoltaic candidates, fine-tuned on a specialised dataset of around 5.3K materials with their associated efficiencies.
-The physical viability of these generated candidates are confirmed through high-fidelity Density Functional Theory (DFT) calculations.
+To isolate the impact of these architectural modifications, generative performance is systematically evaluated against standard sequence-based conditioning baselines across datasets ranging from 1K to 653K samples.
+The generality of the methods is demonstrated across two distinct materials design tasks: the generation of novel stable photovoltaic absorber material candidates with high potential efficiency, verified by Density Functional Theory (DFT), and the recovery of known experimental structures from X-ray diffraction (XRD) data.

 The results establish inverse design capabilities of conditional autoregressive crystal structure generation.
-CrystaLLM-\scalebox{1.3}{$\pi$} provides an accessible, lightweight and flexible framework for both the recovery and discovery of crystalline materials with a range of targeted functional properties and structural prompts, which can be adapted to a wide range of scenarios in materials design without the need for complex architectural re-design or extensive re-training.
-The results lay the foundation for further application of transformer-based models to important tasks throughout the materials design pipeline.
+CrystaLLM-\scalebox{1.3}{$\pi$} provides an accessible, lightweight and flexible framework for the recovery and discovery of crystalline materials with a range of targeted functional properties and structural prompts, adaptable to diverse scenarios in materials design without the need for complex architectural redesign or extensive retraining.